 Sets the number of days (before recurrence) in which the shopper is able to cancel their recurring billing.
 For example, if this is set to 5 and the shopper is 6 days away from their next recurrence, the cancellation will be allowed to go through.
 However, if they are only 4 days away from the recurrence, the cancellation will not be allowed.

-After enabling the Recurring Orders module and configuring the default values, click on the "Save" button at the top right to commit your changes.
+After configuring the default values, click on the "Save" button along the bottom right corner of the modal window.

 These next steps will show you how to further enable the functionality on the products you want to offer the recurring orders feature for.